JeffAtAtl/inventory-service/README.md

  - Although Java is preferred, the choice of language and frameworks is at the discretion of the developer.
 Ideally, the application will run as a simple process/executable, and not require an external container or web server to run.
  - Projects can be submitted to us either via a zip/tarball containing all source, or alternatively, a link to an available GitHub, Bitbucket, or similar repository.

+# Implementation

+I used Spring boot SPRING INITIALIZR (http://start.spring.io/) to create a Spring Boot Gradle project with JPA, H2, HATEOAS and REST Docs.

+I took the project and imported it into Eclipse (Mars with Gradle plugin)

+I started with an example at https://spring.io/guides/tutorials/bookmarks/ making changes to fulfill your requirements.

+Service can be built and tested by running:

+gradlew build

+and run by running:

+gradlew bootRun